Isadore Goldman has a long standing and strong reputation for its work with Insolvency Practitioners.

 We advise Insolvency Practitioners in a wide range of personal insolvency matters, from handling technical issues relating to bankruptcies to bringing legal claims against individuals.
 Our expertise includes assisting Insolvency Practitioners in:

-- Acting as Trustee in bankruptcy, taking control of and selling assets, and distributing funds between the individual’s creditors
+- Acting as Trustee in Bankruptcy, taking control of and selling assets, and distributing funds to creditors

-- Acting as a Supervisor in an Individual Voluntary Arrangement
+- Acting as Nominee and/or Supervisor in an Individual Voluntary Arrangement

 - Handling the repossession and sale of assets